MatteoLarrode/ExchangeRatePredictor/README.md

 **Limitations**

 ### Potential follow-ups
-**Improving the accuracy of the model**: a multivariate model could include other dependent variables, chosen using the exploratory data analysis takeaways.
+**Improving the accuracy of the model**: a multivariate model could include other variables varying over time, chosen using the exploratory data analysis takeaways.
 Such variables could include:
 - inflation
 - interest rates
 - trade balance